-Y2 children who did not pass in Y1 will also re-sit the check during the same week.
+Any Y2 children who did not pass in Y1 will get the opportunity to re-sit the check during the same week as the current Year 1 children.
+This will take place during the week beginning 12th June.

 The check is there to help us recognise any gaps in your child's phonic knowledge, and to show their fluency when reading and decoding words.
 We like to see it as a useful tool!!